xshen796/ENIGMA_mdd_prs/script/PREP_PRS/Calculate_PRS.md

 ### Run PRSice

-Run file to generate all PRS using:
+Run file to generate all PRS using the command below.

 ``` bash
 bash job.PRS_prsice2.sh <base name for plink-format files>